 So in 2021, I enrolled in a coaching program through Safe Space Institute to become a trauma-informed coach and got certified in early 2022.

-What to know about trauma-informed business coaching
+What clients should know about trauma-informed business coaching

 Being a trauma-informed business coach doesn’t mean that I treat trauma.
 Trauma should still be treated by professional therapists.